The 12th Man (film): Production

 In March 2004, producer Veslemøy Ruud Zwart secured the film rights to the book Jan Baalsrud and Those Who Saved Him.
 Filming began by April 2016.
 The book and its film adaptation have the same protagonist as Arne Skouen's Oscar-nominated film Nine Lives (1957), in which Baalsrud's courage and stamina were also emphasized.
 Jan Baalsrud's story was also told in We Die Alone by David Howarth.

-According to German documents, the Nazis believed that the resistance group had perished in a blast.
+According to German documents, the Nazis captured and killed the other 11 members of the raid, but believed the 12th man had perished in the blast aboard their boat.
 There are no reports indicating that the Germans knew to hunt for Baalsrud, who claims that he killed two German soldiers in the fight.

 Thomas Gullestad went on a diet to play the lead role.

 Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 86%, based on 21 reviews with an average rating of 6.52/10.
 Metacritic gives the film a weighted average score of 70 out of 100, based on ten critics, indicating "generally favorable reviews".

 Aftenposten observes that the film emphasizes Baalsrud's helpers and the struggle of the Resistance in a completely different way than in Arne Skouen's film Nine Lives (1957); The 12th Man offers a nuance to the Baalsrud legend.

 Morten Ståle Nilsen, in Verdens Gang, refers to The 12th Man as "a solid, but predictable film".
 While complimenting the amazing scenery of Norway, VS said its magnificent nature couldn't save the film from being monotonous, overlong, and too focused on suffering.

 Nicolai Berg Hansson, from Film Magasinet, said the film was successful as an action movie, but if one is to criticize it for something, "it may feel a bit… hollow.
 It might have said much more about human psychology, survival instinct and trauma".

 Sigurd Vik, from P3's Film Police, believed the film was playing with clichés, especially in the depiction of the SS officer Kurt Stage.
 The review complimented director Zwart's influence of Nils Gaup, "when combining magnificent coastal and mountain scenery, and the insolence of the wilderness with dense and tough action sequences".
 The review also said that turning a serious Norwegian Resistance struggle into an action film works well.